sakshishinde75009-cloud/My-first-project/README.md

 # Craft management system #
 # About
--  This is the system which is useful for Crafters to Manage the materials used for crafts.
+-  The Craft management system is the C program which is useful for Crafters to Manage and organize the materials used for crafts.

 # Features
 -	Add craft materials.